jborichevskiy/up-and-to-the-right/content/books.md

 Amusing Ourselves to Death | Neil Postman
 Nothing Is True and Everything Is Possible | Peter Pomerantsev Master Switch, The | Tim Wu
+On Tyranny: Twenty Lessons from the Twentieth Century | Timothy Snyder

 | Behavioral Economics | |
 | ---- | ---- |